isomerpages/ogp-buildforgood/_projects/Closed Anarchy Products.md

 ![](/images/closed%20anarchy%20products%20large.jpeg)

 Hi, we are Closed Anarchy Products!
-We hope to bridge the gap by providing an online platform where users can connect with others who share similar experiences and receive support from an AI chatbox that acts as a therapist 24/7, anytime and anywhere.
+We hope to bridge the gap by providing an online platform where users can connect with others who share similar experiences and receive support from an AI chatbot that acts as a therapist 24/7, anytime and anywhere.

 *Team members: Tay Hui Xin May, Lim Chin Seong Melvin, Sujae Lee, Tan Wee Joe*